arthurcant/Finace-API/README.md

 Hello, thanks for checking out this repository!

 this's an API of finances made with nodejs.
 I also used express and uuid library.

+## How to run it ?

+Only run in the terminal the following command:

+> npm install

 ## requirements

 - [x] Should be possible to create an account